Aarongoldmananalyst/NEON-HR-ANALYTICS-DASHBOARD-Workforce-Metrics-and-Talent-Intelligence/README.md

 - Dynamic filters allow users to explore attrition by education level and age group
 - All charts update in real time to support fast, exploratory analysis

-The dashboard is designed to help HR leaders quickly identify high-risk talent segments, understand workforce patterns, and support data-driven retention decisions.
+“The dashboard enables HR leaders to quickly identify high-risk talent segments and prioritize targeted retention actions.”

 ---